dmlc/dgl/examples/pytorch/gxn/README.md

 - print_training_log_every: Print training log every ? epochs. -1 for silent training.

 NOTE: If your have problem when using 'IMDB-BINARY', 'IMDB-MULTI' and 'COLLAB', it could be caused by a bug in `LegacyTUDataset`/`TUDataset` in DGL (see [here](https://github.com/dmlc/dgl/pull/2543)).
-Try update your DGL or
+If your DGL version is less than or equal to 0.5.3 and you encounter problems like "undefined variable" (`LegacyTUDataset`) or "the argument `force_reload=False` does not work" (`TUDataset`), try:
 - use `TUDataset` with `force_reload=True`
 - delete dataset files
 - change `degree_as_feature(dataset)` and `node_label_as_feature(dataset, mode=mode)` to `degree_as_feature(dataset, save=False)` and `node_label_as_feature(dataset, mode=mode, save=False)` in `main.py`.